Mykol71/ostools-1.17/rh8/README.md

 - in-place os upgrade process from rh7 to rh8.
 - tfsupport users custom .bash_profile creation.
 + term backspace issue. (needed ncurses-term.)
-- iptables config issue when in %post of ks.
+~ iptables config issue when in %post of ks.
 Works after login.
 - no pam_talley2.
+Need to be sure to test password management.
+~ no post install updateos works. cannot find the temp download of the script.
 -

 Key:
 ----